 - 1. If installing over underlayment pad plus a separate layer of polyfilm, install the 6 mil polyfilm first, taping all seams with waterproof tape, and then install the pad.
 Roll out the first run of pad from wall to wall parallel to the starter wall.
 On the installed pad mark two points toward each end of the starting wall and chalk a line the full length of the wall through the marks.
 This is the starter line. - 2.
 Lay the first row of flooring using only long boards.
 The first flooring board and the last flooring board in this row should be a minimum of 12" long and cut to provide the appropriate expansion space on each end.
 Apply a 1/8" continuous bead of T&G glue on the bottom side of the groove of each end joint.
 Align the tongue side of the starter row along the chalk line and engage the end joints together.
-Use shims along the long wall and at both ends of the row to keep the floor in place and maintain the right expansion space.

-- 3. Lay the second and third row of flooring boards.
+Use shims along the long wall and at both ends of the row to keep the floor in place and maintain the right expansion space. - 3.
+Lay the second and third row of flooring boards.
 End joints should be separated by a minimum of 8" from the adjacent row.
 Spread a 1/8" bead of T&G glue along the bottom side of the long groove and each end joint groove on the second row of flooring.
 Engage the groove side of the second row with the tongue of the starter row.
 Engage the end joints at the same time, aligning them and cutting at the end of each row to allow for appropriate expansion space.
 Continue this procedure for the third row.
 These three rows must be aligned straight to ensure that the rest of the installation remains straight. - 4.
 Continue using the same procedure.
 If boards do not easily engage together, use a tapping block or pull-bar.
-Use masking tape as needed to keep the boards together and rows straight.
-Remove all tape within 20 minutes of application.
-Use only the 3M Advanced Delicate Surfaces 2080EL Tape. - 5.
+ONLY use 3M Advanced Delicate Surfaces 2080EL Tape as needed to keep the boards together and rows straight.
+All tape must be removed within 20 minutes of application.
+Straps can be used in place of tape when taping floors is not recommended. - 5.
 Avoid working on top of the installed flooring to prevent breakage of the glue joint. - 6.
 Complete the installation by reinstalling or installing new base moldings. - 7.
-After installing the floating system, avoid placing any heavy objects (i.e., a piano) or other heavy furniture in the corners or peripheral surroundings in order to allow for expansion/contraction during acclimatization
+After installing the floating system, avoid placing any heavy objects (i.e., a piano) or other heavy furniture in the corners or peripheral surroundings in order to allow for expansion/contraction during acclimatization.